What is a Day Master?

 Yang Metal (Geng) - Forged Steel

 Direct, principled, cuts through noise.
-Yang Metal people are decisive and unafraid of hard truths.
-They have a strong sense of justice and a natural authority.
+Yang Metal is the sword and axe of the BaZi system: decisive, unafraid of hard truths, with a strong sense of justice and natural authority.
 Can come across as blunt or inflexible.

 Yang Water (Ren) - The Ocean